Frequently Asked Questions

 How much does enrollment in the ThinkLab program cost?

-ThinkLab is your personal investment into the foundations of your technology venture and skill development as a founder and entrepreneur.
+ThinkLab is your personal investment in the foundations of your technology venture and skill development as a founder and entrepreneur.
 Our ThinkLab program is a structured deep dive for founders and the fee for enrollment in this program is $1,000 and includes the cost of all materials and supplies.
-The program is self-paced and runs for 12 – 16 weeks.
+The program is self-paced and runs for 12–16 weeks.
 We run two cohorts per year in the Spring and Fall.

 How much does enrollment in SmartStart and FastForward programs cost?